 - Check and recheck departure times for delays.

 If you decide to fly, flight time is approximately 1 hour and 10 minutes.
-Flying can get pricey depending upon the time of year and can range between $55 – $400 USD.
-Obviously, the fares will be higher during the most popular months of high season and more cost-effective during low season.
+Flying can get pricey depending upon the time of year and can range between $55 – $400 USD or more.
+Obviously, the fares are higher during the most popular months of high season and more cost-effective during low season.

 - The best days of the week to fly are Tuesdays, Wednesdays, and Fridays.